Kuorashi/kuorashi.github.io/_posts/2024-05-02-FileMe!-write-up.md

 ---
 'EN - English' at the end of 'FR - French version'

-<a href="https://github.com/Kuorashi/file_challenge_ctf/releases/download/FileMe!/File_Me.zip" class="download-button">Download the docker of this challenge</a>
+<a href="https://github.com/Kuorashi/file_challenge_ctf/releases/download/FileMe!/File_Me.zip" class="download-button">Download the zip of this challenge</a>

 # FR - French